(caption photo above): The Vincent Family from left to right: Jaime, Steve, William and Elyssa.

 Once upon a time, visitors left the farm empty-handed.
 Visible from Route 22, the farm drew in all sorts of onlookers once they brought cows back on the pastures.
 Back then the Vincents were milking 30 head for the commercial market, but they could not legally sell their milk directly to customers without obtaining approvals through the New York State Department of Agriculture & Markets.
 “It’s hard to tell people that I can’t sell you a gallon of milk,” Steve recalls.
 “They would say, ‘When you get your raw-milk permit, let us know.’”

 Brookby Farm takes care of their customers, offering some of the most affordable pricing on sustainably raised meats and dairy in the Hudson Valley.
 The Vincents thank “a good local base of customers” for enabling their success and are grateful that people seem to care more and more about where their food comes from.

-The Brookby Farm store is open for business every day but Wednesday, from 10:00 a.m. to 6:00 p.m.
+The Brookby Farm Store is open for business Thursday to Monday, from 10:00 a.m. to 5:00 p.m. (hours have changed due to COVID-19).
 They sell raw milk by the bottle, beef from grass-fed cattle, pork from milk-fed hogs, fresh eggs and an ever-growing variety of products from other local producers.